zamotany/react-slate/docs/core-renderToTarget-function.md

   - `forceFullPrint: boolean` - Switches to rendering full content of the canvas instead of drawing only damaged lines.
   - `print(data: string): void` - Prints rendered content.
 This is the place to flush content to the host environment.
-  - `getSize(): { width: number, height: number }` - Provides width and height of the canvas on which the content will be rendered.
+  - `getSize(): { width: number, height: number }` - Provides width and height of the canvas on which the content will be rendered (use `-1` to make the canvas auto-resizable).
   - `setCursorPosition(x: number, y: number): void` - Moves cursor to specific coordinates (can be noop'ed).
   - `clear(fullScreen: boolean): void` - For `fullScreen: true` it should clear the content below the cursor position, which will be set before using `setCursorPosition`, otherwise it should clear current the line (can be noop'ed).
   - `measure(id: string): void` - Hook for measuring time it took to perform various tasks (usually it should be noop'ed).